Racism in Australia: Current issues

-Middle Eastern Australians
+Middle Eastern and North African Australians

 Cronulla riots

 The Cronulla riots of 2005 were a series of racially motivated mob confrontations which originated in and around Cronulla, a beachfront suburb of Sydney, New South Wales.
 Soon after the riot, ethnically motivated violent incidents occurred in several other Sydney suburbs.

-On Sunday, 11 December 2005, approximately 5,000 people gathered to protest against alleged incidents of assaults and intimidatory behaviour by groups of Middle Eastern-looking youths from the suburbs of South Western Sydney.
-The crowd initially assembled without incident, but violence broke out after a large segment of the mostly white crowd chased a man of Middle Eastern appearance into a hotel and two other youths of Middle Eastern appearance were assaulted on a train.
+On Sunday, 11 December 2005, approximately 5,000 people gathered to protest against alleged incidents of assaults and intimidatory behaviour by groups of MENA-looking youths from the suburbs of South Western Sydney.
+The crowd initially assembled without incident, but violence broke out after a large segment of the mostly white crowd chased a man of MENA appearance into a hotel and two other youths of MENA appearance were assaulted on a train.

 The following nights saw several retaliatory violent assaults in the communities near Cronulla and Maroubra, with large gatherings around south western Sydney, and an unprecedented police lock-down of Sydney beaches and surrounding areas, between Wollongong and Newcastle.

 SBS / Al Jazeera (for Al Jazeera) explores these events in 2013 (2015) four-part documentary series "Once Upon a Time in Punchbowl", specifically in last two episodes, "Episode three, 2000–2005" and "Episode four, 2005-present".

 In 2012, shock jock Alan Jones lost an appeal against charges that he deliberately incited the riots on his 2GB radio show.

+Sub-Saharan African Australians

+African Australian people suffer a high degree of racial discrimination, with the 2018 Australian Human Rights Commission report stating "the five groups that experienced the highest level of racial discrimination were those born in South Sudan, Zimbabwe, Kenya, Ethiopia and those who identified as Indigenous."

+Australia has a long history of official and unofficial racism towards Sub-Saharan Africans, reflected in the White Australia policy, in effect from 1901 until the 1970s, which prohibited the immigration of sub-Saharan Africans, among other non-White groups.
+Prior to the policy's implementation, small numbers of African-Australians, African-Americans, and African-Canadians were resident in Australia, and their presence was explicitly mentioned in the discussions on the restriction of non-white immigration.